ShawnBeasleyOTRS/doc-installation/content/updating.rst

    Packages for OTRS 6 are not compatible with OTRS 7 and have to be updated.

 You can use the command below to update all installed packages.
 This works for all packages that are available from online repositories.
-You can update other packages later via the package manager (this requires a running OTRS Daemon).
+You can update other packages later via the package manager (this requires a running OTRS daemon).

 .. code-block:: bash